 ■First Violation: ■Second Violation Equal to 10% of back wages found due or \$25 per offense, whichever is greater.
-Equal to amount of back wages found due or \$100 per each offense, whichever ■Third Violation is greater.
-Equal to two times the amount of back wages found due or \$200 for each offense, whichever is greater; and Suspension from doing any new work on any public work of a governmental contracting agency for three years contracting agency for three years.
+Equal to amount of back wages found due or \$100 per each offense, whichever is greater. ■Third Violation Equal to two times the amount of back wages found due or \$200 for each offense, whichever is greater; and Suspension from doing any new work on any public work of a governmental contracting agency for three years.

-\blacksquare A violation would be deemed a second violation if it occurs within two years of the first notification of violation, and a third violation if it occurs within two years of the second notification of violation.
+A violation would be deemed a second violation if it occurs within two years of the first notification of violation, and a third violation if it occurs within two years of the second notification of violation.